fts4vmc/FTS4VMC/MANUAL.md

 ## User interface ##

-The UI for FTS4VMC was inspired by [VMC][VMC] for easier integration between the tools.
+UI for FTS4VMC was inspired by [VMC][VMC] for easier integration between the tools.

 Here's a screenshot:

 ![User Interface Start Menu][UI-START]

-The fist thing to do to start the process is selecting a dot file containing a FTS definition following the format showed in the previous example, this can be done by clicking on **Select FTS Model**.
+The first thing to do to start the process is selecting a dot file containing a FTS definition following the format showed in the previous example, this can be done by clicking on **Select FTS Model**.
 Once the file is selected it can be uploaded to the server by clicking on **Upload model**.

 ![User Interface Selected File][UI-SELECT]